 USR02 Logon data

-But this is also where SE80.can help, providing information of all these database tables (also includes Structures and Views).
+But this is also where SE80.can help, providing information about all these database tables (also includes Structures and Views).
 This allows you to be able to perform a simple keyword search (i.e. table name/title) and view the details of each table on one page including details such as:

 • Name of table/database